delfick/aws_syncr/docs/docs/s3_buckets.rst

 You can use the following keys when defining a bucket:

+acl
+  The access control list associated with the bucket.

 location
   The region to place the bucket in.

 require_mfa_to_delete:
   Whether to include a permission to only allow deletion if an mfa device is used

 tags
   A dictionary of {Key:Value} tags to attach to the bucket

+website
+  Configuration associated with treating this bucket as a website

+lifecycle
+  Configuration around retention and transition policies

 permission, allow_permission, deny_permission
   Used to specify statements for the bucket policy

 Statements
 ----------